10 Best Dance Leotards for Women

 Buying Guide

 Finding the right dance leotard is about more than appearance.
 The best dance leotards for women must stay in place through floor work, allow full shoulder and hip mobility, and withstand frequent washing without losing stretch or color.
-This guide breaks down the practical factors that separate a reliable studio staple from a piece that ends up at the back of the drawer.
+This guide breaks down the practical factors that separate a reliable studio staple from a piece that ends up at the back of the drawer, then matches those factors to the styles ranked above.

 How to Choose the Right Size and Fit